 At the start of the Civil War, the Union Army put a fleet of ironclad ships into service along the Mississippi River.
-These city-class gunboats known as “Eads gunboats” or “Pook Turtles” engineered and placed at major Southern ports and used by the federal war department in their try to remove any source of income or supplies from enemy territory.
+These city-class gunboats known as “Eads gunboats” or “Pook Turtles” were engineered and placed at major Southern ports and used by the federal war department in their try to remove any source of income or supplies from enemy territory.

 By confiscating income and supplies, and blockading entry points, the Lincoln Administration could starve the enemy, isolate the western sympathizing states, and cinch its grasp on Confederate fortifications.

-Hailed as a brilliant strategy, the Anaconda Plan met its first challenge by recruiting civil engineer and salvager, James Buchanan Eads and warship designer, James Pook who worked for the war department.
+Hailed as a brilliant strategy, the Anaconda Plan met its first challenge by recruiting civil engineer and salvager James Buchanan Eads and warship designer James Pook, who worked for the war department.

 With five sawmills, iron rolling mills and factories, the designing pair could build a city-class fleet of warships.
 Named after major cities along western rivers, and costing over $100,000 each, the squadron was sound and later recognized as top-notch maritime feats.

-The ironclad warships of the Mississippi River tread enemy waters equipped with a superior armament.
+The ironclad warships of the Mississippi River tread enemy waters equipped with superior armament.
 Every vessel had its own identity.
-However, because of uniformity, the ship operated recognized by individual color bands on the smokestacks.
+However, because of uniformity, the ship operated was recognized by individual color bands on the smokestacks.

 Chronology of Gunboat Engagements

 Early during the war, the federal government used the ironclad gunboats in capturing Fort Henry, Fort Donaldson, and Fort Pillow, Memphis, and Vicksburg.